How to manage your Dover recruiter

 Ownership: Who owns each step (outreach, screens, scheduling, offers)

-Source of truth: Run the process in a real ATS so pipeline, feedback, and analytics live in one place.
+Source of truth: Decide what you want your source of truth to be.
+Run the process in a real ATS (like Dover) so pipeline, feedback, and analytics live in one place

 Put it in a one-pager or an email and use it as a reference point for the future.

-A 30-minute standing sync is enough when you share a source of truth.
+A 30-minute standing sync with your recruiting team is enough when you share a source of truth.
+Treat this sync like your GTM standup—consistent, focused, and action-oriented.

 What we learned: Which channels/messages worked, where candidates stalled, what you're doubling down on.